-Alongside your technology focused modules, you will choose 50% of your degree course from a wide range of popular and classical music modules.
+Alongside your technology focused modules, you will choose 50% of your degree programme from a wide range of popular and classical music modules.
 This means you can also study classical or popular music performance, classical or popular music composition, the music industry, or select from a wide range of historical and theoretical options.

-In Years Two and Three, in addition to the core modules, you will be able to focus on the areas that interest you most through our independent projects
+In Years Two and Three, in addition to the core modules, you will be able to focus on the areas that interest you most through our independent projects.

 Choosing this subject as a Joint